 Federal Minimum Wage

-The federal minimum wage in 2020 is $7.25 per hour and has not increased since July 2009.
+The federal minimum wage in 2021 is $7.25 per hour and has not increased since July 2009.
 However, some states, cities, and counties have a higher minimum wage rate.

 Minimum Wage for Federal Contract Workers

-Exemptions from Minimum Wage
+Exemptions From Minimum Wage

 Some employees are exempt from federal minimum wage requirements, such as those who are not protected by the Fair Labor Standards Act.
 Tipped employees such as restaurant servers, for example, can be paid at a lower rate than minimum wage.